symfony/symfony-docs/logging.rst

 Where Logs are Stored
 ---------------------

-By default, log entries are written to the ``var/log/dev.log`` file when you're in the ``dev`` environment.
+By default, log entries are written to the ``var/log/dev.log`` file when you are in the ``dev`` environment.

 In the ``prod`` environment, logs are written to `STDERR PHP stream`_, which